CFDEMproject/ParScale-PUBLIC/doc/01_ParScale.md

 * `0/` folder for initial conditions
 * `settings/` folder for model properties for all models specified by the user

-If the user has set up the case and provide all the required input PartScale is executed with
+If the user has set up the case and provide all the required input ParScale is executed with

 ````
-    PartScale < in.file
+    ParScale < in.file
 ````

-where `PartScale` is the application name.
+where `ParScale` is the application name.

 Read next
 -----------